odoo/odoo/doc/reference/javascript_reference.rst

 e) Use nested bundles: `include`
     The `include` directive is a way to use a same bundle in other bundles to minimize the size of your manifest.
-In Odoo we use sub bundles (prefixed with an underscore by convention) to batch glob files used in multiple other bundles.
-You can then specify the sub bundle like this:
+In Odoo we use sub bundles (prefixed with an underscore by convention) to batch files used in multiple other bundles.
+You can then specify the sub bundle as a pair `('include', <bundle>)` like this:

     .. code-block:: py